 - How to get Citizenship Through Ancestry

-- EU Countries that Grant Citizenship by Descent
+- Countries that Grant Citizenship by Descent

 - Alternatives to Citizenship by Descent